XingFramework/xing-book/tutorial/projects/styling_the_projects_list.md

 # Styling the projects list

-Let's make some improvements to the appears of the Projects list.
+Let's improve the appearance of the Projects list.

 Xing gives you some basic tools to make styling your applications easier.
 You'll write your styles using [SASS](http://sass-lang.com/) and we provide some default mixins to get you started.
 We don't include a CSS Framework by default, other than Compass.

 Styles for a Xing application live in ``frontend/src/styles``.
-The styles directory looks like this:

-    styles
-        partials
-        states
-        _constants.sass
-        main.sass

 ## Changing Style Constants